-HPC Internship Program
+HPC Internship Program file size 1MB

 Applications accepted on a rolling basis throughout the year.

-Deputy Director of Policy for Payment Reform
+Deputy Director for Accountable Care

 Click here for more information and application instructions.

 The Accountable Care team is responsible for developing a coordinated strategy to advance accountable care in the Commonwealth by collaborating with the leaders of reforms in the payer and provider community and partnering with senior policymakers at other state agencies.
 The AC team is responsible for fulfilling the HPC’s statutory charge to develop and implement state certification programs for Patient-Centered Medical Homes (PCMHs) and Accountable Care Organizations (ACOs), to promote the integration of behavioral health with primary care, and to develop model payment standards to support these care delivery models.
 The team also works to advance accountable care through other avenues, such as enhancing data transparency, convening key stakeholders to better align models, and identifying key barriers and accelerators of reform.

 The Deputy Director will report directly to the Director of Policy for Accountable Care.
 Responsibilities will include: